Introduction: The Shaping Power of Geography in the Ancient Americas

 Major Geographical Features as Natural Barriers

-The American continents are marked by some of the most extreme geographical features on Earth.
-These features acted as powerful filters for human movement, resource allocation, and cultural exchange.
+The American continents boast some of the most extreme and varied geographical features on Earth.
+These natural formations acted as powerful filters for human movement, resource distribution, cultural exchange, and political expansion.

 Mountain Ranges: Walls of Stone